Have you heard of Odeo?

 Experiments and field trials can either be in a controlled environment or a natural setting.
 An example of this in real life is A/B testing for a website.
 Modifying elements like the banner image, Call To Action, or website design can affect click-through rates and sign-ups.

-Now that we have learned about market research methods and tools, let’s talk about the four basic steps to do market research.
+Now that we have learned about market research methods and tools, let’s talk about the four basic market research steps.

 #1.
 Define the problem